Generic selectors

 Is This low light?

 Water Sprite has moderate light requirements.
-Although Water Sprites will survive in low-light tanks, they tend to grow much better in medium light conditions.
-In low light, these plants tend to grow a bit tall and thin, unlike the dense, compact, and deep green plants you get under good light.
+Although Water Sprites will survive in low-light tanks, they will grow much better in medium light conditions.
+In low light, these plants will grow a bit tall and thin, unlike the dense, compact, and deep green plants you get under good light.

 Where Can I get Them?